yameens/rondo/README.md

 # Rondo - Classical Performance Analysis Tool

-A comprehensive web application that analyzes where a classical musician's performance diverges from the score using advanced AI transcription and alignment algorithms.
+A web app that analyzes where a classical musician's performance diverges from the score using AI transcription and alignment algorithms.

-## 🎵 Features
+## Features

 - **Score Ingestion**: MusicXML/MXL/MEI parsing, PDF OMR conversion using Audiveris
 - **Audio Processing**: AI-powered transcription from WAV/MP3 to symbolic notation using Basic Pitch